elavoie/ssb-tokens/doc/api.md

 Individual tokens are not represented by individual SSB messages: instead, they are [created](#tokenscreatenumber-currency-options-cb), [transferred (given)](#tokensgivetokens-recipient-options-cb), or [destroyed (burned)](#tokensburntokens-options-cb) in bulk.

 Any user can create as many tokens as they wish for whichever purpose.
 The usefulness of tokens to [store value](https://en.wikipedia.org/wiki/Store_of_value) therefore depends on: (1) the behaviour of their creator (ex: how many they create and how often) and (2) the trust in other users that their creator can fulfill the associated promises, if any.
-Tokens are therefore ill-suited to implement cryptocurrencies that derive their value from [artificial scarcity](https://en.wikipedia.org/wiki/Artificial_scarcity), such as [Bitcoin]([Bitcoin - Wikipedia](https://en.wikipedia.org/wiki/Bitcoin#Mining)).
+Tokens are therefore ill-suited to implement cryptocurrencies that derive their value from [artificial scarcity](https://en.wikipedia.org/wiki/Artificial_scarcity), such as [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin#Mining).

 #### *Unspent* tokens